lwalma/ai-lit-review/book/part2/3b-find-additional-sources.md

 - Use one or more key publications to find more papers with a literature mapping tool such as ResearchRabbit
 - Use the reference lists from key publications to find papers that the AI tool could not find ('snowballing')

-The advantage of using academic AI tools is that they can perform tasks way faster than you can, which can save a lot of time.
-However, one of their limitations is that they cannot find non-open access publications.
-It is therefor important to never only rely on AI tools when searching for academic literature.
+The advantage of using academic AI tools is that they search in a different way than traditional keyword-based search engines, and can as a result find additional sources you would otherwise might not have found.
+However, these tools often don't search non-open access publications that are part of traditional databases like Scopus or Dimensions.
+It is therefore important to never only rely on AI tools when searching for academic literature.

 ```{warning}
 Never use general AI tools, such as Copilot or ChatGPT, to find academic literature.
 Although they may incidentally provide you with a useful source, they are not designed to search for academic sources.
 As explained in Part 1, these tools often hallucinate and provide non-existing sources.
 If you use AI tools to search for academic sources, always use academic AI tools like the ones mentioned in this chapter.